In This Article

-In order to get into the actual nitty-gritty of this form of meditation, you’ll have to sign up for a lifetime membership with TM and learn from an instructor—members are required to sign something saying they won’t divulge what their teacher tells them (we know this might sound complicated, but it’s to protect the practice and ensure that people are being properly taught).
+In order to get into the actual nitty-gritty of this form of meditation, you’ll have to sign up for a lifetime membership with TM and learn from an instructor—members are required to sign something saying they won’t divulge what their teacher tells them.
+(We know this might sound complicated, but it’s to protect the practice and ensure that people are being properly taught.)

-Bhardwaj is a seventh-generation teacher and says that in his lineage specifically, mantra is given in a sacred one-on-one process and is divided into a few steps.
+Bhardwaj is a seventh-generation teacher and says that in his lineage specifically, a mantra is given in a sacred one-on-one process and is divided into a few steps.
 The first step is to receive a Beeja mantra (“Beeja” means “seed”).
 “This first mantra plants the seeds of ripening your awareness, warming up your energy, and calming the anxiety of mind,” says Bhardwaj.
 This is almost like a starter mantra—if your teacher thinks you have progressed, then you can move on to receive the next mantra (what he calls “the real deal”).
 “It’s prepared based on your intentions, strengths, weaknesses, and spiritual and material aspirations,” he says.
 This somewhat lengthy process often requires the teacher to get higher approval and involves dedication on both ends.

 It’s all about breathing.
 You want to gently inhale and then exhale the breath, says Bhardwaj.
 Next, start consciously repeating the mantra in silence without moving your lips.
 “The key is to repeat the mantra with complete awareness and do it in relaxation,” he says.
 “Do not rush through it.”
 You can also just try focusing on the breath itself.

 “Mantra is your key to the soul—it’s like a love letter that you share with the cosmic universe,” says Bhardwaj.
 “You don’t just want to share it casually with others.”
-Other than the fact that it’s personal, you would also be sharing a part of your teacher that’s not yours to give (in Bhardwaj’s lineage, the teacher gives the student some of their energy when they bestow a mantra upon them).
+Other than the fact that it’s personal, you would also be sharing a part of your teacher that’s not yours to give.
+(In Bhardwaj’s lineage, the teacher gives the student some of their energy when they bestow a mantra upon them.)
 If it makes it easier to understand, think of it as telling a secret that’s not yours to tell.